The adjoint braid arrangement as a combinatorial Lie algebra via the Steinmann relations: The Adjoint Braid Arrangement

 and

-In particular, $\Hom(\textbf{L}_{P|R}^\vee[I], \Bbbk)$ is naturally the space of $R$-semisimple functionals.
+In particular, ${\textbf{\textsf{L}}^\vee}^\ast[P|R]$ is naturally the space of $R$-semisimple functionals.

-We now give an explicit description of $\text{ker}\ \boldsymbol{\Delta}_R$.
+We now give an explicit description of $\text{ker}\ \textbf{proj}_R$.
 We continue to let $R$ and $P$ be partitions of $I$ with $P$ finer than $R$.
-We say that two shards are Steinmann $R$-adjacent if they are adjacent via a hyperplane which is not $R$-semisimple.
+We say that two adjoint faces are Steinmann $R$-adjacent if they are adjacent via a hyperplane which is not $R$-semisimple.
 We make the following equivalent definition.